 - Refinancing when a business revises the interest rate, payment schedule, amalgamates credit, and terms of a previous credit agreement. - Types of Refinancing - 1.
-Rate-and-Term Refinancing - Payout existing note(s) with a new note at more beneficial interest rate or terms. - 2.
-Cash-Out Refinancing - The underlying asset collateralizing the loan increases in value. - The transaction involves withdrawing a portion of the value or equity in the asset in exchange for a higher loan amount. - 3.
-Consolidation Refinancing - Can be used when a farm obtains a single loan at a rate that is lower than their current average interest rate across several credit products. - Can reduce average annual/monthly payments to reduce debt servicing requirements (at the expense of time and interest paid). - Improve terms and conditions compared to previous loan(s).
+Rate-and-Term Refinancing - Payout existing note(s) with a new note at more beneficial interest rate, terms, or conditions. - 2.
+Cash-Out Refinancing - The underlying asset collateralizing the loan increases in value or exceeds current loan-to-value. - The transaction involves withdrawing a portion of the value or equity in the asset in exchange for a higher loan amount. - 3.
+Consolidation Refinancing - Can be used when a farm obtains a loan(s) at a rate that is lower than their current average interest rate across several credit products. - Can reduce average annual/monthly payments to reduce debt servicing requirements (at the cost of time and interest paid). - Improve terms and conditions compared to previous loan(s).